jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_dataset_creation/create_classification_dataset__from_table_with_categories_and_feature_fields_.rst

 :guilabel:`Fields with features` [field]
-    `Field <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-field>`_s used as `feature <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-feature>`_s.
+    `Fields <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-field>`_ used as `features <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-feature>`_.
 Values may be given as strings, but must be castable to float.

 :guilabel:`Field with class values` [field]